SaifSabban/N64-WirelessControllerMod/README.md

 <img src="Extra/PartsList.png">

 Optionally you could use JST connectors, instead of soldering wires directly to the PCB.
-I used the PH series.

-One needs to have an [arduino setup as an ISP Programmer](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP), or use any ISP programmer such as the [USBasp-Programmer](https://hobbycomponents.com/usb-interface/841-usbasp-avr-programmer-adaptor).
+I used the PH series. you need to have an [ISP Arduino Programmer](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP), or use any ISP programmer such as the [USBasp-Programmer](https://hobbycomponents.com/usb-interface/841-usbasp-avr-programmer-adaptor).
 Install and set up [avrdudess](https://avrdudess.software.informer.com/2.4/) There are tons of write-ups on how to do this.
 Print the Receiver's [3D box and Lid](https://github.com/saifsabban/N64-WirelessControllerMod/tree/master/3D-PrintableCase), and use two 2.5M screws to hold it down.
 Print the PCBs for the [Reciever](https://github.com/saifsabban/N64-WirelessControllerMod/blob/master/N64_Receiver/N64_Receiver_PCB/N64_RX_GerberV2.1.zip) & the [Transmitter](https://github.com/saifsabban/N64-WirelessControllerMod/blob/master/N64_Transmitter/N64_Transmitter_PCB/N64_Tx_V4.0_Gerber.zip)

 ## Making the Reciever